MrSponti/s2cmd/README.md

 <img src="https://github.com/MrSponti/s2cmd/blob/master/Microphone.png" width="300" height="250">

-You can use a 2,4 GHz Wireless Remote with a microphone to quickly and easily realize a speech User Interface like Alexa, Google Now or Siri to your software project.
+You can use USB mic or a 2,4 GHz Wireless Remote with microphone to quickly and easily realize a speech User Interface like Alexa, Google Now or Siri to your software project.

 ## Requirements
 - a Raspberry PI Model 2 or 3 with RASPBIAN JESSIE or STRETCH